 All proceeds from “Notes” will be going towards the WLF.
 By helping to give children around the world the tools and opportunities to learn (ones that I have been so lucky to have), we can keep working towards literacy for all.

 Literacy for all would create a future that is more talented, healthier, and happier, a future I hope we all will strive to achieve.

-“Notes” will be made available for preorder on September 30th through sarahhesp.com, copies will be available in-store at local Kingston bookstores and online by mid-October.
-The collection will cost $15 CAD, with all profit going to the World Literacy Foundation in support of their SunBooks initiative.
+“Notes” will be made available for preorder on September 30th through sarahhesp.com, copies will be available online by the end of November.
+The collection will cost $20 CAD, with all profit from this edition going to the World Literacy Foundation in support of their SunBooks initiative.